etanlubeck/postcss-playground/presentation.md

 ---
 class: middle, center

-## CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier
+# How does it work?
+Small plain JS functions, which receive a CSS node tree, transform it, and return a modified tree.

 ---